 Do I have to contact the police?

-No. The Survivor Advocacy Program will not force anyone to contact law enforcement .
-We will provide you with information and assist you if you choose to contact the Police.
-We can also go with you to meet the Police to complete a statement.
+No. OUSAP will not force anyone to contact law enforcement.
+We will provide you with information and assist you if you choose to contact the law enforcement.
+We can accompany you to meet the law enforcement if you choose to file a report.

 We encourage clients to explore the options, potential outcomes and options, time lines if applicable, safety planning.

 Do I have to go to the hospital?

 OUSAP does not force clients to go to the hospital.
 OUSAP does encourage clients to go to the hospital following a sexual assault or any type of physical abuse in order to determine there are no injuries that have gone undetected.

 OUSAP can accompany you to the hospital.
 The advocate is there to help provide you with information and support.

 If I go to the hospital for the collection of forensic evidence following an assault, will they contact my parents?

 The billing for collection of forensic evidence is paid for through the Victims of Crime compensation program.
 You should not be billed.
 Your information should not be sent to your parents.

 Will OUSAP give out my information?